medic/cht-core/tests/AUTOMATE_TEST_GUIDE.md

     This file should contain **only** the implementation of the test that is going to be executed.
 All the logging and contact creation should be only referenced in this file.
 For a better understanding follow the [`pregnancy-visit.wdio-spec.js`](https://github.com/medic/cht-core/blob/master/tests/e2e/forms/pregnancy-visit.wdio-spec.js) file as an example.

 ### Note:
 We decided to separate every functionality in files/folders because we want to make sure that we can reuse as much code as we can.
-If something new is implemented and might be used for another test will be important to insolate it in a separate file so it can be used in future tests.
+If something new is implemented and might be used for another test will be important to isolate it in a separate file so it can be used in future tests.

+For `brac` and `cht` configurations, there are [factory models](https://github.com/medic/cht-core/tree/master/tests/factories) that generate test data out of the box with the possibility to cusomize if needed